-- Increase water conservation education in the public schools. - Increase adult education efforts, including outreach lectures and demonstration workshops. - Implement residential irrigation water audits, focusing on customers with high summer water use. - Improve Water Rule W-8 by researching its effectiveness, revising as necessary, and potentially adding enforcement capabilities.

-- Implement incentives for replacement of lawns, including rebates for plant purchases and technical assistance. - Implement the county's non-potable water master plan (Forsgren & Associates, 2013), which presents water use criteria for evaluating the efficiency of the existing non-potable water systems and for additional sites that could be potentially served by one of the nonpotable water systems in the future.
+- Increase water conservation education in the public schools. - Increase adult education efforts, including outreach lectures and demonstration workshops. - Implement residential irrigation water audits, focusing on customers with high summer water use. - Improve Water Rule W-8 by researching its effectiveness, revising as necessary, and potentially adding enforcement capabilities. - Implement incentives for replacement of lawns, including rebates for plant purchases and technical assistance. - Implement the county's non-potable water master plan (Forsgren & Associates, 2013), which presents water use criteria for evaluating the efficiency of the existing non-potable water systems and for additional sites that could be potentially served by one of the nonpotable water systems in the future.

-The LACWU monitors the success and implementation of the Energy and Water Conservation Program annually, using activities such as evaluating data from the Cayenta billing system, completing the OSE GPCD calculator, and using the Alliance for Water Efficiency tracking tool-The LACWU conservation coordinator updates the Board of Public Utilities on the program's activities on a quarterly basis (LACWU, 2015).
+The LACWU monitors the success and implementation of the Energy and Water Conservation Program annually, using activities such as evaluating data from the Cayenta billing system, completing the OSE GPCD calculator, and using the Alliance for Water Efficiency tracking tool (LACWU, 2015).